-Q: The images are of poor quality, how can I improve the image quality?
-A1: Make sure that your computer's display properties are set to at least 15-bit color.
+Q: The images appear to be of poor quality, how can I improve the image quality?

+A1: Make sure that your computer's display properties are set above 256 colors.
 Using 16 or 256 colors on your computer will produce dithering artifacts in the image, making the image appear to be of poor quality.